IITH-Compilers/ml-llvm-project/README.md

 ## About
-This GitHub repository encompasses the complete Compiler Infrastructure for ML-Driven Optimizations developed by researchers at IIT H. The repository serves as a valuable reference, illustrating the integration of ML-driven optimization techniques into the LLVM project through the ML Compiler Bridge infrastructure.
+This GitHub repository encompasses the complete Compiler Infrastructure for ML-Driven Optimizations developed by the Compilers group at IITH.
+The repository integrates ML-driven optimization techniques into the LLVM project through the ML Compiler Bridge infrastructure and IR2Vec embeddings.

 We strongly encourage you to delve into this repository, explore its contents, and consider building additional tools leveraging the existing infrastructure.
 We presume you are fimiliar with LLVM and build upon that, but if you are not fimiliar with llvm them, here are a few resources that might help :